department-of-veterans-affairs/va.gov-team/products/identity-personalization/personalization-enhancements/opportunities.md

 #### Showing personalized information we surface on My VA on static pages that link people to tools
 There are static pages on the site that link to tools, with a call to action that says “View your [tool data]”.
 Above the call to action, we could pull in the most recent information through a card, like we do on My VA.

-After reviewing with IA, we determined this isn’t an ideal approach because the sign-in CTAs that link to these static pages, should actually go to the tool instead.
+[We started a brief on this](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/personalization-enhancements/surfacing-personalized-content.md), but after reviewing with IA, we determined this isn’t an ideal approach because the sign-in CTAs that link to these static pages, should actually go to the tool instead.
 Our effort is better placed in optimizing those flows ([read below](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/personalization-enhancements/opportunities.md#optimize-static-page--sign-in--static-page--tool-flows)).

 #### Showing content about My VA on static pages where it’s relevant
 We have a “More Information” section at the bottom of many static pages.
 We could use these boxes as a way to highlight My VA and raise awareness about it.
 Impact would likely be pretty low.
 [Example](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1684266228888/70e80eb031b0215679917698dc3abfcd74c76e03?wid=0-1685619334931)x